|

 G. W. Northrop

-a few days ago by cutting his throat.
-Mr. Northrop was a brother-in-law
+days ago by cutting his throat.
+Mr. Northrop was a brother-in-law of Jay

-of Jay Gould.
-He had been suffering for sometime under a dyspeptic
+Gould.
+He had been suffering for sometime under a dyspeptic melancholy.

 James V. Leach, Esq.

-place at his residence in Westfield last week Monday.
-As our readers
+his residence in Westfield last week Monday.
+As our readers already know,

-already know, Mr. Leach had been in failing health for many months before
+Mr. Leach had been in failing health for many months before his death, his

 Ed.
 Kelly

-recently from the effects of inhaling Paris green while he was sprinkling
+from the effects of inhaling Paris green while he was sprinkling it upon potato

 Daniel Clark

-nearly 92 years.
-He was one of the oldest residents of that place,
+92 years.
+He was one of the oldest residents of that place, having lived

 Mr. Charles C. Higgins

-was recently found in a dying condition in the woods near that village.
+recently found in a dying condition in the woods near that village.
+A post

-A post mortem examination showed that he died from a partial softening
+mortem examination showed that he died from a partial softening of the brain.

 Richard Austin